Fast, affordable family mediation - starting with your MIAM

 Your future, in your hands…

-If you’re going through a separation or divorce and need to resolve issues around parenting arrangements or financial matters, we’re here to help.
+If you’re separated, or going through a divorce or separation and need to resolve issues around parenting arrangements or financial matters, we’re here to help.

 With the average cost of divorce through the courts being £14,561, and the process taking upwards of 12 months in contested cases, mediation in contrast often works out much cheaper and causes less delay, allowing you to sooner move forward and focus on what is most important - your future.